python/cpython/Doc/library/asyncio-eventloop.rst

    Callbacks are called in the order in which they are registered.
    Each callback will be called exactly once.

-   An optional keyword-only *context* argument allows specifying a custom :class:`contextvars.Context` for the *callback* to run in.
+   The optional keyword-only *context* argument specifies a custom :class:`contextvars.Context` for the *callback* to run in.
    Callbacks use the current context when no *context* is provided.

-   Returns an instance of :class:`asyncio.Handle`, which can be used later to cancel the callback.
+   Return an instance of :class:`asyncio.Handle`, which can be used later to cancel the callback.

    This method is not thread-safe.